 o Instructional Technology/Academic Computing which includes information on Media Services, Computer labs, Smart Classrooms and Video Conferencing;

 o Center of Teaching Excellence which includes Teacher’s Links, Quick Links to a variety of resources on one page.

 All official Fordham courses should automatically appear under "My Courses" and all registered students should be enrolled by the week before classes start.
-If not, send the following in an email to email@example.com:
+If not, send the following in an e-mail to firstname.lastname@example.org:

 1) Full course title

 4) School or department for each